duketopceo/rork-chronicle-weaver/docs/PROJECT_CONTEXT.md

 # CHRONICLE WEAVER - AI CONTEXT & PROJECT HISTORY
-# This file provides complete context for AI assistants and GitHub personnel
+# This file provides complete context for AI assistants and development teams
-# Last Updated: June 18, 2025
+# Last Updated: July 12, 2025

 ## 🎮 PROJECT OVERVIEW
 Chronicle Weaver is a sophisticated historical role-playing game built with React Native and Expo.
 Players create characters and embark on narrative adventures across different historical eras, making choices that shape their story and impact the world around them.